oslabs-beta/inquire/README.md

-# KafQL
+# TopiQL
-GraphQL integration with Kafka Streams testY
+An NPM Package offering GraphQL integration for Kafka Topics